-- Version: the exact software version installed on your processor, - Built: the date this software version was built, - The Product ID of your processor, required as a password when connecting via VNC, - The Microphone ID that your processor is configured to be used with. - Soundcard: the model of the soundcard that is installed.

-- RME: on Stereo and Analog6 models it is the 9632.
-On AES models it is the AES32.
-On ADAT models it is the 9652.
-On MADI models it is simply MADI. - Trinnov: displays Trinnov Audio Core only. - Runtime mode: the current runtime mode of the Optimizer: - · Read & Write is the normal runtime mode, - Read Only is displayed when the Optimizer was started in read only mode to avoid any changes to the presets. - License: the number of channels that can be processed in parallel (this depends on the Optimizer model that was purchased),
+- Version: the exact software version installed on your processor, - Built: the date this software version was built, - The Product ID of your processor, required as a password when connecting via VNC, - The Microphone ID that your processor is configured to be used with. - Soundcard: the model of the soundcard that is installed. - RME: on Stereo and Analog6 models it is the 9632, on AES models it is the AES32, on ADAT models it is the 9652, and on MADI models it is simply MADI. - Trinnov: displays Trinnov Audio Core only. - Runtime mode: the current runtime mode of the Optimizer: - o "Read & Write" is the normal runtime mode, - "Read Only" is displayed when the Optimizer was started in read only mode to avoid any changes to the presets. - License: the number of channels that can be processed in parallel (this depends on the Optimizer model that was purchased),